Your complete guide to credit cards in Ireland

 You can request a credit limit but you’ll only find out how much you’ve been granted if your application is approved.

 Find out more about credit limits and how to boost them in our guide How credit limits work.

-How your interest rate is set
+How is your interest rate decided?

 Card issuers use your credit history to work out how much risk they are taking if they offer you credit; so your interest rate will depend on your credit rating and repayment capacity.